 What is Free & Open-Source software (FOSS)?

-There are actually a couple definitions of “free” in regards to how it applies to this website.
+There are actually a couple definitions of “free” in regard to how it applies to this website.
 Open-source software makers like to say their software is “not free as in free beer, but free as in freedom”.
 I like to think it’s both.
 There is also free software that is not open-source, and I’m grateful for that software, as well.
 The fact that someone took the time to write code that does something that I can benefit from, that I can actually use to make a living, and they give it away free, that’s just amazing to me.
 So “free” can mean freedom to do whatever you want with your software, code and all, or it can just mean you don’t have to pay for it.
 Either way, you win.

 Open-source means that the code is available to you.
 If you want to recode some part of the program, change everything, or just see how it works, you are free to do that.
 You can do whatever you want with the code.
 There tends to be large online communities of people who contribute to open-source software, which is one of the main benefits.
 Commercial software, in contrast, absolutely does not want you seeing their code, and they protect it vigorously.
 When you “buy” commercial software, you don’t actually own the code.
 You are leasing it to use it.
-If you bought a brand new car, and then wanted to take it completely apart to see all the technology in that car, you are legally allowed to do that, because you own it.
+If you bought a brand-new car, and then wanted to take it completely apart to see all the technology in that car, you are legally allowed to do that, because you own it.
 When you buy commercial software, you are absolutely not allowed to look at the code.
 That means you didn’t buy it.
 You bought permission to use it.